ampproject/amphtml/spec/amp-story-player.md

 Will initialize the player manually.
 This can be useful when the player is dynamically.

+Note that the element must be connected to the DOM before calling `load()`.

 ```javascript
 const playerEl = document.body.querySelector('amp-story-player');
 const player = new AmpStoryPlayer(window, playerEl);